Equivariant Khovanov Homology of Periodic Links: Khovanov bracket of a periodic links

-\begin{defn} Let $n$ be a positive integer, and let $L$ be a link in $S^{3}$.
-We say that $L$ is $n$-periodic, if there exists an action of the cyclic group of order $n$ on $S^3$ satisfying the following conditions. \begin{enumerate} \item The fixed point set, denoted by $F$, is the unknot. \item $L$ is disjoint from $F$. \item $L$ is a $\z{n}$-invariant subset of $S^3$. \end{enumerate} \end{defn}
+Let us first recall the definition of a periodic link. \begin{defn} Let $m > 1$ be an integer, and let $L$ be a link in $S^{3}$.
+We say that $L$ is \emph{$m$-periodic}, if there exists an action of the cyclic group \(\z{m}\) of order $m$ on $S^3$ satisfying the following conditions \begin{enumerate} \item The fixed point set, denoted by $F$, is an unknot, \item $L$ is disjoint from $F$, \item $L$ is a $\z{m}$-invariant subset of $S^3$. \end{enumerate} Analogously, we say that a link diagram \(\mathcal{D} \subset \rrr^2\) is \emph{\(m\)-periodic} if it is invariant under a rotation of \(\rrr^2\) of order \(m\) and it is disjoint from the center of this rotation. \end{defn}

-\begin{ex} Borromean rings provide an example of a $3$-periodic link.
+\begin{ex} As an example consider Borromean rings.
+This link is $3$-periodic.
 The symmetry is visualized on Figure \ref{fig: bor rings 3-periodic}.
 The dot marks the fixed point axis. \end{ex}

 \begin{ex} Torus links constitute an infinite family of periodic links.
 In fact, according to \cite{Murasugi2}, the torus link $T(m,n)$ is $d$-periodic if, and only if, $d$ divides either $m$ or $n$. \end{ex}